koljapluemer/learn-worldmap/README.md

 A small collection of scripts generating and transforming some data for convenience.
 These are ran during development to support features such as exposing all countries in a certain continent.
 The resulting data is committed to source and contained within `src/`.
 There should be no reason to re-run these.

+I recommend using `venv` when running python scripts.
+Always run python scripts from source, otherwise filepaths in the scripts will get confused.

 ### Testing